 World Radio Team Championship.
 Begun in 1990 at the World Cup Games in Seattle, the WRTC is a unique competition that occurs approximately every four years in July coincident with the IARU contest.
 WRTC assembles the competitors - two-person teams drawn from the top operators worldwide - in a single physical area, using identical antennas and power levels, to present a more level playing field in the competition.
 WRTC's have been held on three continents and in five different countries.
-WRTC 2014 will be held in New England in the United States.
+WRTC 2018 will be held in Germany.